adi-ben-yehuda/KNN-with-server-clients/README.md

 Option 8: Exit - The connection with the server will be closed and the client will be closed.
 The server will continue to the next connection with another client.

+After each option (except 8), the menu will be sent by the server to the client.
+The client will print it to the console.

 The connection between the server and this client will continue until the client requests to close the connection.

 ## Installation